home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 ### Functions and filters to process raw data

 These functions are used to process raw value's in a `bytes` format to values in a native Python type or vice-versa.
-The `pack` and `unpack` functions can also be use as a filter.
-The make use of the Python 3 `struct` library.
+The `pack` and `unpack` functions can also be used as a filter.
+They make use of the Python 3 `struct` library.
 See: https://docs.python.org/3/library/struct.html

 - Filter `value | pack(format_string)` will convert a native type to a `bytes` type object.
 This will call function `struct.pack(format_string, value)`.
 Returns `None` if an error occurs or the `format_string` is invalid.